sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-Basic-ERC-20-Token-Transfers/01-EVM-EVM-example.md

 ---

 :::info
-In the following example, we will use the `TESTNET` environment to perform a cross-chain ERC-20 transfer with an `ERC20LRTST` token.
+In the following example, we will use the `TESTNET` environment to perform a cross-chain ERC-20 transfer with 5 `ERC20LRTST` tokens.
 The transfer will be initiated on the EVM-side via the Goerli Ethereum testnet and received on the EVM-side via the Sepolia Ethereum testnet.
 :::

 ### EVM-to-EVM Token Transfer Example